 If you love to be first, it is going to be really difficult to acknowledge anyone else as a valid authority in your life.

-The consequence of this is that you are unable to partner.
+Another consequence of the attitude of preeminence is that you are unable to partner.

-If you cannot recognize the contribution of other missional laborers then you cannot partner with them for the greater cause of Christ.
-Diotrephes could not recognize other authorities and he could not welcome other worthy laborers.
+If you cannot recognize the contribution of others then you cannot partner with them for the greater cause of Christ.
+Diotrephes could not recognize the authority of others.
+Nor could he welcome the worthy contributions of others.

 In contrast, John says that Demetrius “has a good reputation from everyone, and from the truth itself.”
 Demetrius seems to be held up as an example of a good leader to imitate.
 But who is this Demetrius?
 The only other reference we have in the New Testament of a man with this name is in Acts 19.
-That Demetrius was the silver smith who started a riot over the preaching of Paul in Ephesus.
+The Demetrius described in the book of Acts was a silver smith who started a riot over the preaching of Paul in Ephesus.
 He did so because Paul threatened his business of idol making with his preaching of Jesus.
 We don’t know for sure if this is the same man.
 But John is most likely addressing this letter to the same general region geographically.
 If this is the same Demetrius then we have a picture of a radical transformation.
-The one who opposed Paul and caused a riot was now seen as a Christian leader with an outstanding reputation-one worthy of imitation.
+The one who opposed Paul and caused a riot was now seen as a Christian leader with an outstanding reputation–one worthy of imitation.

 This is the only mention of Diotrephes in the Bible.
 This is not a legacy you should long for.
 We must realize that all authority is derived authority and submit our leadership to the lordship of Christ.
 That is the starting point.
 That position is what will allow us to honor and welcome others within the body of Christ.
 It is this attitude that will allow us to empower others and partner well.